COVID-19: Adapting and Preparing Your Business for Change

 More food service businesses are adapting their operations for delivery and curbside pickup.
 Know how to manage these services effectively to help protect your employees and your business.

-If you work from home, properly setting up your home office can help avoid painful injuries and time lost from work in the future.
+If you work from home, properly setting up your home office can help avoid painful injuries and time lost from work.